project-trans/MtF-wiki/content/en/docs/hrt/singapore/singapore-hrt-overview.md

 The process consists of two steps:

 1. Psychiatrist visit (for a gender dysphoria diagnosis)
-1. Endocrinology visit (for obtaining HRT)
+1. Endocrinology visit (for obtaining an HRT prescription)

 Singaporeans may first get a referral from a polyclinic to Changi General Hospital for government subsidies.